-Muse Awards: Categories
+Muse Award Categories

 Applications and APIs

 Digital presentations, applications and mashups that utilize existing data and online resources to transform content into new meaningful tools or experiences.
 (Please note: Mobile apps should apply in the Mobile Applications category.)

 Audio Tours and Podcasts